 Recognition as an ‘equivalent early childhood teacher’

-In September 2013, ACECQA determined that a person who holds ALL of the following will be recognised as equivalent to an early childhood teacher:
+From 1 January 2022, a person who holds ALL of the following will be recognised as equivalent to an early childhood teacher:

-- teacher registration in Australia (called ‘accreditation’ in New South Wales) AND
+- teacher registration in Australia (called ‘accreditation’ in New South Wales)

 If you do not have teacher registration/accreditation:

+You will need to obtain provisional or full teacher registration/accreditation to meet the requirements of an equivalent early childhood teacher under Regulation 137(3).
 A list of teacher registration/accreditation bodies in your state or territory can be found on the Australian Institute for Teaching and School Leadership website.